 Taree and Old Bar are actually one hour South of Port Macqaurie and North of Forster on the mid-north coast of Australia.
 It’s also a 3h30m drive from Sydney.

-- The Ultimate Guide To Taree & Old Bar NSW
+Things To Do In Taree & Old Bar NSW

 1. Old Bar Beach Festival